tkalayci71/stable-diffusion-noise/readme.md

 However, they forget to mention that noise is not just added, it's mixed, so it's more like:

-        image = image * weight_image + noise * weight_noise
+        image = image * image_mix + noise * noise_mix

-In reality, these weights are not constants, have different values at each step.
+In reality, these mixing weights are not constants, have different values at each step.
 How to calculate them?
 Examining lms scheduler reveals this precalculation:

     num_train_timesteps: int = 1000